aambekar-brown/PET-Pre-processing-Tool/README.md

 - **FSL**: Required for image registration using tools like FLIRT.
 - **ANTs**: Used for advanced normalization techniques.
 - **Python 3**: For the NIfTI artifact viewer and Python-based integrations.
-- **wsl Ubuntu-20.04**:  Required for running the tool on Windows systems.
+- **WSL Ubuntu-20.04**:  Required for running the tool on Windows systems.
 - **CMake**: Necessary for building and managing dependencies during tool setup.

 ## Installation